protojour/migrado/README.md

 Migration scripts
 -----------------

-Migration scripts are structured so they may be parsed and run easily by both migrado and ArangoDB.
+Migration scripts are structured so they may be parsed and run easily by both Migrado and ArangoDB.
 In addition, they are structured so they may be run manually against ArangoDB using `arangosh`.

 There are two types of script, **data** and **schema** migration scripts.